What’s changing with employers’ National Insurance – and how will it impact you?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-However, critics of the policy have argued it is foolish to think the employers’ National Insurance hike won’t impact working people.
-Their argument is that pay rises will be more limited, redundancies will increase, and inflation will rise.
+Against this backdrop, taxing businesses seemed like an expedient move.
+However, critics of the policy have argued it is foolish to think the hike won’t impact working people, with businesses having warned that pay rises will be more limited, redundancies will increase, and inflation will rise.

-Labour is attempting to limit the policy’s impact on small businesses by broadening existing tax relief measures, known as the employment allowance.
+The government is attempting to limit the impact of the NI policy on small businesses by broadening existing tax relief measures, known as the employment allowance.
 “This means 865,000 employers won’t pay any National Insurance at all next year,” Reeves said, “and over one million will pay the same or less than they did previously”.

 Who pays National Insurance?